|

 electricity in motion, an intuitive leap which he sought to confirm by

+experiment.
 During September and October 1820, Ampère per-formed a series of

 experiments designed to elucidate the exact nature of the relationship